 The last 18 months of my drinking I drank every single day, and I was so sick, beyond dehydrated and constantly hungover.
 Drinking alone and anytime of the day was a regular occurrence for me.
 I struggled to take care of my young daughters, maintain my career and keep a house in order.
 My marriage counsellor suggested I check out an AA meeting.
 I went to one meeting and another women there shared her story which was very similar to mine.

 My life did not get easier, it actually got harder.
 The first two years of my sobriety I can honestly say I “white knuckled” it and that feeling is a painful feeling I don’t wish on anyone.
 I had a lot of messes to clean up as well as going through a tumultuous divorce.
 I did all the things suggested that other recovering addicts had done to stay clean and sober and it worked one day at a time.

 Truly I am a miracle and one of the fortunate ones that did find my way my first attempt.
 I am so grateful that there are treatment centres and Addiction Specialists like Craig that can help so many others today.
 I love being part of this process and helping the next struggling addict keeps me sober!
 The most beautiful part of this whole process is I can now look in the mirror and love the person looking back at me.
 I don’t live in shame and regret anymore.
 Every day is a new day for me to grow a little more.
-I have the opportunity to give back with my local small business, Soberstore, where proceeds are donated to addiction recovery.
+I am grateful for the opportunity to give back and help others find their way.